moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 - `from` - the address of the account you want to sign the call permit with
 - `to` - the contract address for the `SetMessage.sol` contract
 - `value` - can be `0` for this example as you'll just be setting a message instead of transferring any funds
-- `data` - you can send any message you would like, you'll just need the hex representation of the message you want to set using the `SetMessage.sol` contract.
+- `data` - you can send any message you would like.
+You'll just need the hex representation of the message you want to set using the `SetMessage.sol` contract.
 This will contain the function selector of the `set` function and the string of the message.
 For this example, you can send `hello world`.
 To do so, you can use this hex representation:
      ```text
      0x4ed3885e0000000000000000000000000000000000000000000000000000000000000020000000000000000000000000000000000000000000000000000000000000000b68656c6c6f20776f726c64000000000000000000000000000000000000000000
      ```